Minimum Spanning Tree Cycle Intersection Problem: Further generalization

 \begin{definition} Let $G=(V,E)$ be a graph that admits a star spanning tree $T_s$ and let $v \in V$ be the center of $T_s$.
 Let $T \in \mathscr{T}_G$ be a spanning tree.
 We call \emph{interbranch cycle-edge of $T$} to any cycle-edge of $T$, $e=(u,w)$, such that $closest-point(v,c) \neq u,w$, where $c$ is the induced tree-cycle of $e$ in $T$. \end{definition}

-The intuition behind this definition is that the paths $vTu$ and $vTw$ belong to different branches.
-Or equivalently, $u$ and $w$ are not collinear with respect to $v$ in $T$.
-The following lemma shows that if we can find a counterexample to the conjecture \ref{conj} (ie.: $\cap(T) < \cap(T_s)$) then we can build a simpler counterexample removing from $G$ the interbranch cycle-edges of $T$.
+The intuition behind this definition is that the paths $vTu$ and $vTw$ belong to different branches with respect to $v$, more precisely, $vTu \not\subset vTw$ and $vTw \not\subset vTu$.
+The following lemmas show that if we can find a counterexample to the Conjecture \ref{conj} (i.e..: $\cap(T) < \cap(T_s)$) then we can build a simpler one removing the interbranch cycle-edges of $T$ from $G$.